rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 ## fmt.Stringer \[[doc](https://golang.org/pkg/fmt/#Stringer)\]
 This interface functionality is similar to methods like `__str__()` in Python and `toString()` in Java.
-It is used to define text representation of given object.
+It is used to define text representation of the given object.
 This interface has one method `String()`:

 {{< highlight go >}}